 Adam lives in New York with his dog, Garrett Oliver, so when he is not running a tasting, visiting a distillery, winery or brewery, or heading up a competition, he makes sure to schedule his events around Rutgers Sports.
 He is continually praying to the College Football Gods to give Rutgers a Winning Football Season!

-Amanda is the Senior Editor in Chief of Alcohol Professor.
+Amanda is the Senior Editor in Chief of Alcohol Professor and author of New York Cocktails from Cider Mill Press.
 She is a born and bred New Yawkah, who doesn’t speak in the accent, only occasionally writes in it.
 One of her closest friends once said she has failed at more things than most people have tried.
 But that’s just what she finds most interesting about life!
-She is a classically trained pianist; a writer; an accomplished jeweler, metalsmith and enameller; and a paper invitation specialist.
+She is a classically trained pianist; a writer; an accomplished jeweler, metalsmith and enameler; and a paper invitation specialist.
 Having grown up in a wine-appreciative family with a well-stocked cellar containing bottles dating through the decades, she has always had a strong interest in oenology, and finally decided to do something about it.

 Amanda earned her certification from the American Sommelier Association in 2006, and has since worked as a consultant, retail buyer, writer and promoter.
 As the Assistant Spirits Buyer of Astor Wines, she crossed into the world of stronger libations, where she learned to speak fluently in spirits and craft cocktails, and now considers herself bi-spiritual.

 Through the beverage industry, Amanda somehow found her way back to one of her first loves – writing.

 The exciting thing about the wine and spirits industry is that it’s both traditional and always evolving.
 That’s why when asked which wine, spirit or cocktail is her favorite, the answer is most often, “the one I haven’t tried yet.”